nodejs/node/doc/api/tls.markdown

 5. Client validates the response and either destroys socket or performs a handshake.

-NOTE: `issuer` could be null, if the certificate is self-signed or if the issuer is not in the root certificates list.
-(You could provide an issuer via `ca` option.)
+NOTE: `issuer` could be `null`, if the certificate is self-signed or if the issuer is not in the root certificates list.
+(An issuer may be provided via the `ca` option)

 NOTE: adding this event listener will have an effect only on connections established after addition of event listener.